FDM Metal Filament 3D Printing

 FDM (Fused Deposition Modeling) is an additive manufacturing method that creates parts additively using a filament.
 The process deposits the filament layer by layer, according to your 3D model.

 FDM printers work by the addition of layers using FDM filaments.
 It is one of the most used additive manufacturing technologies, appearing as a natural alternative to traditional manufacturing processes.

 During the FDM 3D printing process, the filament is extruded through a nozzle which melts while being gradually deposited in a structured way on the build platform until the object is finished.
-This process works by the material being melted and extruded through a nozzle to 3D print a cross-section of an object, each layer at a time.
 The extruder of the 3D printer is attached to a system with three axes: X, Y, and Z directions.
 When the material is melted and extruded, it is deposited in predetermined locations on the 3D printing bed, where it cools and solidifies.
 The bed lowers for each new layer, and this process repeats until the object is completed.

 Fused Deposition Modeling is one of the most popular 3D printing technologies.
 It is an excellent option for prototyping and the series production of functional parts.
 It is an affordable 3D printing solution.
 This technology offers the possibility to print diverse materials, from plastic to metal.

 The finished parts are reliable and ready to withstand repeated stress.

 Don’t wait any longer to get your custom-made functional 3D printed parts.